Ability to push DHCP settings to two servers

 I like David's suggestion.
 Another alternative might be to avoid OMAPI altogether for the creation of fixed-address hosts (you might still issue read-only queries via OMAPI). i.e., create static file to be "include"d by dhcpd.conf and then provide something like a post-commit hook to sync it atomically to another server.

-#6 Updated by Yama Kasi about 3 years ago
+#6 Updated by Yama Kasi over 3 years ago

 What is the status of this ?